Juniper/wistar/docs/getting_started.rst

 .. image:: screenshots/upload_vqfx_pfe.png

 Once successful, upload the vQFX PFE image in the same manner.
 Use the 'Junos vQFX PFE' image type.
+Also, you must ensure the name you choose for the pfe image includes the 'pfe' string so Wistar will correctly populate the vpfe list for the vqfx-re image.

 .. image:: screenshots/image_list.png